Televisa San Ángel: History

 Televisa San Ángel is one of two surviving motion picture studios in Mexico.
 The other, Estudios Churubusco Azteca, had been cofounded by, ironically, Televisa San Ángel's current owners.
-The studio had been built by Jorge Stahl as a production facility; the earliest Mexican movie to credited with being filmed at San Ángel is Mi campeón, released in 1952.
+The studio had been built by Jorge Stahl as a production facility; the earliest Mexican movie to credited with being filmed at San Ángel is :es:Mi campeón, released in 1952.
 At least 60 different motion pictures would be produced at the studio until 1969.
 In 1968, a new network, Television Independiente de Mexico (TIM) was launched from the San Ángel studios.
 Ownership of the studios was passed onto the Azcarraga family when TIM and Telesistema Mexicano merged to become Televisa in 1973; under Televisa's watch, the studio became a leading production facility in Mexico.
 In 1979, Televisa's Televicine (now Videocine) motion picture unit was established; at the same time the network's Centro de Educación Artística was set up at the studio.

 Mexico's first electronic character generator was installed at Televisa San Ángel in 1980; it would be replaced in 1987 by a Chyron machine.
 When the 1985 Mexico City earthquake struck down Televisa's Chapultepec studios, two programs that had originated there, En familia con Chabelo and Siempre en Domingo, moved production permanently to Televisa San Ángel.
 Many Televisa contract players who had worked at Chapultepec began to work at San Ángel at this time.
 Several of them have worked at the studios in both the pre-Televisa and modern eras of the facility.